Notification Process for Brief Absences for Medical or Personal Reasons

 For purposes of billing, room reservation, academic responsibility, etc., the effective date of withdrawal is the date on which the completed official notice is returned to the Center for Student Success or the Office of Registration and Records.
 A student who withdraws without notification receives no refunds and may incur the full room penalty.
 Failure to comply with the withdrawal procedures may result in loss of the privilege of readmission to the College and the right to the release of a transcript of credits earned.
 See the Institutional Refund Policy for information about pro-rated refunds.

 For more information about the voluntary withdrawal process, contact Stephanie Rankin, Associate Dean of Students & Director of Academic Advising and Center for Student Success.

 A medical withdrawal for a physical health or mental health reason is defined as a withdrawal from the College for at least the remainder of the semester in which it is initiated.
 The withdrawal may extend through subsequent semesters depending on the nature and course of the health concerns.
 The transcript will indicate “W” for all current courses.

 A medical withdrawal for physical or mental health reasons is requested voluntarily by the student or the student’s parent or guardian and may be approved if, in the judgment of a licensed medical or mental health provider, it is determined to be in the best interest of the student.
 A Medical Withdrawal Documentation Form must be signed by the student and completed by the student’s treatment provider.
-The Form must be submitted to the Director of Counseling and Health Needs who also speaks with the student, before the withdrawal can be authorized.
+The Form must be submitted to the Associate Dean of Student for Counseling and Health Needs who also speaks with the student, before the withdrawal can be authorized.

 Students are also encouraged to: